maykinmedia/mozilla-django-oidc-db/docs/quickstart.rst

 can be configured via the admin (**Username claim**).
 By default, the username is derived from the ``sub`` claim that is returned by the OIDC provider.

-If the desired claim is nested in one or more objects, its path can be specified with dots, e.g.:
+If the desired claim is nested in one or more objects, you can specify the segments of the path:

 .. code-block:: json